Happy family of three having fun outside

 Our History

-Since 1985, PEI Kids has served the Greater Mercer County community with the mission of promoting and maintaining a safe environment for all children.
+Since 1985, PEI Kids has served the Greater Mercer County community with the mission of fostering child-safe communities.
 PEI Kids began as Prevention Education, Inc., when our founders, who worked at a rape crisis center, discovered there were no prevention programs for children in Mercer County regarding child sexual abuse and child assault prevention.

 Among our initial successes was implementing one of the first Child Assault Prevention (CAP) projects in New Jersey, which the Governor’s Task Force on Child Abuse & Neglect selected as the first primary prevention program in the state.
 Since that time, our services have expanded to include programs in the following areas: